The Bankrate promise

 Start by improving your credit score.
 This, in turn, will open the doors to a variety of personal loan lenders that can offer you better terms and interest rates than the ones you would if you choose a bad credit lender.
 However, this option is often easier said than done.

-Raising your credit score requires some time for your actions to reflect in your credit score.
+Improving your credit score isn’t a quick fix.
+It often takes some time to see your score grow due to healthy repayment and card usage.
 If you have the ability, these are the best ways to raise your credit score quickly:

-- Get a secured credit card: If you have some cash available, consider using it to get a secured credit card.
+- Get a secured credit card: If you have some cash available for a security deposit, consider using it to get a secured credit card.
 They operate like traditional cards and can be used online and at most retail locations.
 Payments are reported to credit bureaus, which can improve your credit score.
-But if you don’t make payments, the cardholder will close the card and use your security deposit to pay off the balance.
+But if you don’t make payments, the cardholder will close the card and use your deposit to pay off the balance.

 - Pay credit balances: This might seem counterintuitive for someone who needs cash, but paying down your balances to lower your debt utilization has a big impact on your credit score.
-Pay off your balances strategically by getting your credit utilization below 30 percent to have the best chance at a higher credit score.
+Pay off your balances strategically and get your credit utilization ratio below 30 percent to improve your overall credit and financial health.

 - Request higher credit limits: Another way to improve your debt utilization is by upping your available limit.
 Contact your credit card issuer and ask if they will raise your credit limit.
 Be sure you ask if they will require a hard inquiry since that will temporarily lower your score.

-- Dispute credit history errors: It is quite common for a credit report to have incorrect information that hurts your score.
+- Dispute credit history errors: Your credit report may have old or incorrect information that could be hurting your score.
 Request a free credit report, look for errors and file disputes with the credit bureaus if needed.
 An accurate credit history can improve your credit and increase your chances of being approved for loans in the future.

 - Get credit for monthly expenses: Some services like Experian Boost consider alternative credit data, or payments made to service providers when calculating your credit score.
 That includes rent, utilities and cable bills.
 Making consistent payments on time can help boost your score with these services.